-While variation in reading comprehension ability has been relatively well-characterized behaviorally for both typically developing individuals and in poor comprehenders [Braze et al., 2007; Hannon, 2012; Hulme and Snowling, 2011; Landi, 2010; Macaruso and Shankweiler, 2010; Oakhill and Cain, 2000; Perfetti et al., 2005](see Landi & Ryherd, in press; Hulme & Snowling, 2010; Oakhill & Cain, 2000; Perfetti, Landi & Oakhill, 2005 and Landi, 2010; Braze et al. 2007; Macaruso & Shankweiler, 2010; Hannon, 2012, for large scale analyses and reviews of these literatures), the neural circuits supporting text and discourse comprehension skill have been comparatively less well-studied.
+While variation in reading comprehension ability has been relatively well-characterized behaviorally for both typically developing individuals and in poor comprehenders [see Braze et al., 2007; Hannon, 2012; Hulme and Snowling, 2011; Landi, 2010; Landi & Ryherd, in press; Macaruso and Shankweiler, 2010; Oakhill and Cain, 2000; Perfetti et al., 2005 for large scale analyses and reviews of these literatures], the neural circuits supporting text and discourse comprehension skill have been comparatively less well-studied.
 Existing studies of skilled and impaired single-word reading have identified a network of left hemisphere regions that work in concert to access phonology and semantics from printed text.
-These regions include the inferior occipitotemporal (OT) region [Dehaene and Cohen, 2011; Fiez and Petersen, 1998](Dehaene & Cohen, 2011; Fiez & Petersen, 1998), which contributes to rapid letter-sound-meaning mapping and is strongly associated with reading skill; the angular gyrus and supramarginal gyrus, which are involved in semantic and phonological access respectively; the superior temporal gyrus (STG) and middle temporal gyrus (MTG), which contribute to mapping speech sounds to printed text as well as to meaning [Frost et al., 2009; Pugh et al., 2001; Sandak et al., 2004; Shaywitz et al., 2002](Pugh et al., 2001; Shaywitz et al., 2002; Sandak, Mencl, Frost, & Pugh, 2004; Frost et al. 2009); and more anterior structures including the left inferior frontal gyrus (IFG), which is associated most strongly with silent reading and phonological recoding [Fiebach et al., 2002; Paulesu et al., 1997; Price, 2012](Paulesu et al., 1997; Fiebach, Friederici, Müller, & von Cramon, 2002; see Price, 2012 for a review).
-Extant studies of individuals with impaired decoding abilities (e.g., dyslexia) typically implicate hypoactivation during reading in many of these regions [Sandak et al., 2004](c.f.
-Sandak et al. 2004) and atypical functional and structural connectivity among these regions [Boets et al., 2013; Hampson et al., 2006](Hampson et al. 2006; Boets et al. 2013).
+These regions include the inferior occipitotemporal (OT) region [Dehaene and Cohen, 2011; Fiez and Petersen, 1998] which contributes to rapid letter-sound-meaning mapping and is strongly associated with reading skill; the angular gyrus and supramarginal gyrus, which are involved in semantic and phonological access respectively; the superior temporal gyrus (STG) and middle temporal gyrus (MTG), which contribute to mapping speech sounds to printed text as well as to meaning [Frost et al., 2009; Pugh et al., 2001; Sandak et al., 2004; Shaywitz et al., 2002]; and more anterior structures including the left inferior frontal gyrus (IFG), which is associated most strongly with silent reading and phonological recoding [Fiebach et al., 2002; Paulesu et al., 1997; see Price, 2012 for a review].
+Extant studies of individuals with impaired decoding abilities (e.g., dyslexia) typically implicate hypoactivation during reading in many of these regions [c.f.
+Sandak et al., 2004] and atypical functional and structural connectivity among these regions [Boets et al., 2013; Hampson et al., 2006].

-Beyond the single word level, research has shown that as texts get longer, frontal and right hemisphere regions become increasingly involved [Xu et al., 2005](Xu, Kemeny, Park, Frattali, & Braun, 2005).
-In addition, the left IFG and the posterior, superior, and middle temporal gyri are involved in sentence processing [Caplan, 2001; Grodzinsky and Friederici, 2006](Grodzinsky & Friederici, 2006; Caplan, 2001), while the left middle temporal gyrus, right precentral sulcus, right superior frontal gyrus, and medial frontal gyrus have been shown to have more activation to narratives than to sentences, suggesting that they are involved in the integrative processes necessary for longer text comprehension above and beyond single sentences [Landi et al., 2013; Plante et al., 2006; Robertson et al., 2000](Plante, Ramage, & Magloire, 2006; Robertson et al., 2000; Landi, Frost, Mencl, Sandak, & Pugh, 2013).
-Cross-correlation analyses among listeners has also revealed that cross-correlated activation has a greater extent for longer relative to shorter utterances in language-related areas, such as posterior superior temporal gyrus and temporal-parietal junction, as well as other regions involved in processing social context, such as the precuneus and frontal areas [Lerner et al., 2011; Regev et al., 2013](Lerner, Honey, Silbert, & Hasson, 2011; Regev, Honey, Simony, & Hasson, 2013).
+Beyond the single word level, research has shown that as texts get longer, frontal and right hemisphere regions become increasingly involved [Xu et al., 2005].
+In addition, the left IFG and the posterior, superior, and middle temporal gyri are involved in sentence processing [Caplan, 2001; Grodzinsky and Friederici, 2006], while the left middle temporal gyrus, right precentral sulcus, right superior frontal gyrus, and medial frontal gyrus have been shown to have more activation to narratives than to sentences, suggesting that they are involved in the integrative processes necessary for longer text comprehension above and beyond single sentences [Landi et al., 2013; Plante et al., 2006; Robertson et al., 2000].
+Cross-correlation analyses have also revealed that longer utterances produce more reliable responses in multiple regions.
+Specifically, the extent of inter-subject correlation is greater for longer utterances in language-related areas, such as posterior superior temporal gyrus and temporal-parietal junction, as well as other regions involved in processing social context, such as the precuneus and frontal areas [Lerner et al., 2011; Regev et al., 2013].